dojo/framework/src/has/README.md

 ### Feature Branching

-The most common use case is branching in code based upon a feature flag. `has()` essentially manages feature flags, returning either a _truthy_ value if the feature is present or a _falsey_ value if the feature isn't present.
+The most common use case is branching in code based upon a feature flag. `has()` essentially manages feature flags.
+It returns the current value of a named feature that has been added to `has()` via `add()`.

+-   If the value is a function, it will be evaluated (via `call(null)`) and the resulting value is returned.
+-   If the value is a thenable (an object with a `then` method, like a Promise), `false` is returned until the thenable is resolved and a proper value can be returned.
+-   If the feature flag has not been added to `has()`, a `TypeError` is thrown.

-The `has()` module is the default export of the main module of the package:
+The `has()` module is the default export of the main module of the package.

 For example: